DSD-DBS/capella-collab-manager/README.md

    Each session requires a minimum of 0.4 Kubernetes CPU cores and 1.6Gi of memory.
    A session can scale up until it reaches 2 Kubernetes CPU cores and 6Gi of memory.

+1. The setup requires at least one Docker container registry, which has to be accessible from the cluster.
+   All images need to be pushed to the registry.

 1. Copy `helm/values.yaml` to `deployments/yourinstance.values.yaml` and
    set all required values in the `deployments/yourinstance.values.yaml` configuration file.